exo-docker/exo/README.md

 ## Development

-We provide a solution for injecting modified Java archives (jar and war) for development purposes.
+We provide a solution to inject modified Java archives (jar and war) for development purposes.

 This can be done by adding an extra docker volume to `/tmp/_injectors_` folder.
-Each placed file in this directory will be copied
+Each file placed in this directory will be copied

 on the suitable target folder.

-:warning: It is strictly recommended to avoid using the functionality for production environments.
+:warning: It is strongly advised to avoid using the functionality in production environments for security purposes.

 ## Image build